Lego pneumatics

 Lego pneumatics is a variety of Lego bricks which use air pressure and specialised components to perform various actions using the principles of pneumatics.

 History

 The LEGO pneumatics components were first introduced as part of the LEGO Technic range in 1984.
-Since their introduction, LEGO pneumatics have featured in a variety of LEGO Technic and LEGO Educational (DACTA) products.
+Since their introduction, LEGO pneumatics have featured in a variety of LEGO Technic and LEGO Education (Formerly DACTA) products.

 Generation 1

 The first generation of LEGO Pneumatics ran from 1984 through 1988.
 This generation is characterised by single port pneumatic cylinders and the more complex plumbing including a three port distribution block with a pressure and vacuum outlet port.
 These pressure and vacuum lines ran to a switch to provide pressure for extension or vacuum for retraction of the pneumatic cylinders.
 These are often falsely compared to single acting hydraulic cylinders that require gravity to retract.
 The difference is that these units retract on the application of vacuum rather than gravity.